tom-amit/AI-game/report/Report.md

 ### d.
 Search Depth
-The resulting search depth is inherently tied to the time given (and of course the CPU of the computer) but even under extreme time limits such as 4 seconds per move, on my computer you could expect a minimum search depth of 7, the depth is capped at 25 so that is the max (usually only reached when the winner becomes obvious), and on average across a game with extreme time limit of 4 seconds per move you can expect (on my computer) a depth of roughly 10-11
+The resulting search depth is inherently tied to the time given (and of course the CPU of the computer) but even under extreme time limits such as 4 seconds per move, on my computer you could expect a minimum search depth of 7, the depth is capped at 25 so that is the max (usually only reached when the winner becomes obvious), and on average across a game with an extreme time limit of 4 seconds per move, you can expect (on my computer) a depth of roughly 10-11

 ### e.
 Game branching factor
 The game's branching factor is roughly 8

 ### f.
 Effective branching factor
-Thought it changes as the game goes on, we found that the average effective branching factor we had was around 6.1
+Though it changes as the game goes on, we found that the average effective branching factor we had was around 6.1

 ### g.
 Pruning
 We used alpha-beta which is backwards pruning.
-The pruning saves on a lot of unnecessery searches.
+The pruning saves on a lot of unnecessary searches.

 ### h.
-Search expension?
+Search expansion?
 No.

 ## 4. Learning and optimizations